445183/SeCreDiVer/README.md

 ### **I. Issuer Tab** -
 Allows the institution to;
 <br>
-    1. Create fields -> *asks for 3 things the name of the field, the type of the field value and the field value itself*;
+    1. Create fields -> *asks for 3 things the name of the field, the type of the field value and the field value itself*; <br>
-                      Eg; degree ; str ; B.Tech Data Science and Artificial Intelligence
+                      Eg; degree ; str ; B.Tech Data Science and Artificial Intelligence <br>
                       ***NOTE:- field and field value would be primarily taken as text_input and data type of field value by radio in streamlit***
+    2. Issuing credentials ->